Waveform degeneracy of binary systems and Lagrange three-body systems: Quasi-circular Binary Systems and Lagrange Three-body Systems

 Because there are now three masses, we have six parameters describing the GW of the Lagrange triple: the initial separation distance $b_0 = b(0)$, three masses $m_{i,\mathrm{(3B)}}$, $i = 1,2,3$, distance $r_{\mathrm{(3B)}}$ to the detector, and the orbital inclination angle $\iota_{\mathrm{(3B)}}$.
 Following Asada \cite{asada_2009}, the plus and cross modes up to the 0.5PN approximation are \begin{widetext}

 \end{widetext}

-Without radiative losses, the amplitude is time-independent, and the phase is $\Phi_{\mathrm{(3B)}} = \omega_{\mathrm{(3B)}} (t - r_{\mathrm{(3B)}})$.
 Unlike the binary system, the 0.5PN waveform does not simply depend on the mass differences.
 Even when all the masses in the Lagrange triple are equal, the 0.5PN waveform does not vanish.
 Furthermore, the waveform of the Lagrange triple has phase shifts given by

 These phase shifts give rise to time lags between the mass quadrupole waveform and the 0.5PN waveform \cite{asada_2009}:

 Phase shifts that cannot be removed by a time translation are not unique to the Lagrange triple.
 An overall phase shift in the mass quadrupole GWs also exists for the circular restricted three-body system when the test mass sits at one of the triangular Lagrange points \cite{barandiaran_2024}.